MicrosoftDocs/Viva/Viva/glint/setup/sftp-data-automation.md

 ## Understand automated data import

-Viva Glint SFTP allows for full and incremental data files, regularly checks for and automatically imports new files, uses derivation to create calculated attributes during import, and works best with recommended file formats.
+Viva Glint SFTP:

+- Allows for full and partial data files.
+- Regularly checks for and automatically imports new files.
+- Derives attributes to create calculated fields during import.
+- Works best with recommended file formats.

 ### SFTP directories

-In your SFTP account, there are 2 directories that Viva Glint monitors for files to automatically import:
+In your SFTP account, there are two (2) directories that Viva Glint monitors for files to automatically import:

 - **/files/user_full:** Use for FULL file uploads - existing employee records in the platform that are not included in your file become INACTIVE.
 - **/files/user_delta:** Use for INCREMENTAL file uploads - only the employee records in the file will be updated in the platform, all others will be unchanged.

 > [!NOTE]
-> Files are automatically deleted from SFTP after 48 hours.
+> - Files are automatically deleted from SFTP after 48 hours.
+> - Files that cause warnings and errors can be downloaded from the **Activity Audit Log** in **General Settings** for 28 days after import.

 ### Transfer methods